 So, without further ado, let’s delve straight into it.

-The reason manufacturers have shifted their focus to improving this area is because it’ll help them:
+Manufacturers have shifted their focus to improving this area because it’ll help them.

 Reduce costs and production waste